 Music can be incredibly motivating for staying in a goal heart-rate zone or exercising inside longer than you thought possible.
 How you listen while you work out may depend on where your home gym is set up.

 So dial in what you need to succeed.
-It could be based on your connected TV’s soundbar, quality headphones or wireless earbuds, a streaming music membership, or a few tempo playlists with tunes at just the right speed.
+It could be based on your connected TV’s soundbar, quality headphones or wireless earbuds, a streaming music membership, or a few playlists with tunes at just the right speed.

 4. Keep yourself (and equipment) tidy.